 Step 2: Short-listing

-Nominees who wish to apply for an award will need to solicit 4 letters of support (2 from former students and 2 from faculty).
-Students who provide letters should ideally be alumni, but they may be currently enrolled students as long as they are not in a position to be evaluated/graded by the nominee.
-Letter writers should email the letter directly to the Teaching Award email (Teaching-Award@yale-nus.edu.sg) with the name of the nominee in the subject.
-The letter will need to describe ways in which the nominee creates effective learning environments and directly impacts the development and learning of students.
+The application process is meant to be lightweight for the applicants.
+All nominees who agree to be considered will provide the Committee with a list of at least two names of former students and two names of faculty members who can be solicited to write letters of support.
+A nominee’s students who provide letters should ideally be alumni, but they may be currently enrolled students as long as they are not in a position to be evaluated/graded by the nominee.
+The Committee will contact the first student and faculty member on the list to request letters; if the first-listed individuals are unable to provide letters then subsequent individuals will be contacted until one student and one faculty letter are obtained.
+Letter writers will be asked to describe ways in which the applicant creates effective learning environments and directly impacts the development and learning of students.
 Upon completion of the award process, these letters will be destroyed.
 The Committee will review the applications and compile a shortlist of applicants for final review.
 The number of applications chosen for final review will be determined by the Committee.

 Step 3: Final Review